Strawberry Blueberry Smoothie

 This smoothie is delicious as is, but feel free to doctor it up with extra ingredients if you like.
 A few of my favorite additions:

 - Spinach.
 You won’t be able to taste it!
 If you are serving this smoothie to picky eaters, the spinach will turn it a less pleasant color, so I’d suggest pouring the smoothie into an opaque cup if you’d like to hide the addition.
+(This Strawberry Spinach Smoothie is a great recipe with spinach.)

 - Protein Powder.
 If I’m having my smoothie post workout or want a breakfast smoothie that is extra filling, I like to add a scoop of vanilla protein powder (chocolate would be yummy in this recipe too).